Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Various item lists were not applying the filter again after refreshing for any reason
 - Enforcing rules on quest giver was not displaying errors properly
 - Not enforcing rules on quest giver would still enforce the rules before accepting a quest

+`0.8.4`
+- Decoration concealers were not revealing their bound decorations when dismantled
+- Scripted chests did not received event calls like they should
+- Nodes that format text or solve math expressions should now properly do it using the overriden player context